RiccardoRevalor/Policumbent_it_division_solutions/questions.md

 }
 ```
 Since both the inner and the outer loops run exactly n times, they determine the time complexity which is O(n^2).
-The last loop, having a lower time complexity (linear), do not influence the overall time complexity of the program.
+The last loop, having a lower time complexity (linear), does not influence the overall time complexity of the program.

 ## Question 2